danydodson/dev/content/Big_Sample.md

 ---
-title: "Big Test"
+title: Big Sample
-cover: "5.jpg"
+cover: 5.jpg
-category: "moar"
-date: "2018-03-01"
-slug: "Big-Sample_Test"
+slug: Big_Sample
+date: 2018-03-01
+category: moar
 tags:
+    - new
     - test
-    - huge
 ---

-# NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.
+# NOTE: This 'post' is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).